 Cancelled, Threatened, Facing the Mob?
 Security Specialist, Published Author, Quoted on 40+ websites!
 Startup owner.
-PhD Candidate in Business.
+PhD in Business.
 Some follow wagon tracks, others blaze new trails!
 Join Me!

 Has A Dumb Tweet Ruined Your Business?
 Is a soft soul threatening your brand?
 Has a bad employee thrown you to the viral mob?
 Cancel culture is about power, not morality.
 Those who seek to cancel, seek the power that comes with being a destroyer of lives.
 Call me and we will navigate your crisis together!

 I made a small fortune in real estate and I haven't had to work since 2018.
 I can help with your rentals, developments, or commercial.
 Former licensed Realtor in Ohio.
 Former licensed financial advisor.
 PhD candidate in Business.
 Let me give you expert guidance.

 Many businesses in retail, manufacturing, and the skilled trades are struggling to find and keep young workers.
 The expectations of younger and older workers are different.
 I can help you navigate those differences and get more young people working for you.